onepanelio/core-docs/docs/deployment/configuration/remote-microk8s.md

   Set up your VM according to your cloud provider instructions.

   :::important
-  Onepanel requires at least 40GB of hard disk space, so if your VM doesn't have that much you'll have to mount an external disk.
+  Onepanel requires at least 40GB of hard disk space.
+If your VM doesn't have that much you'll have to mount an external disk.
 In that case, make sure to do step 5.
   :::